m-rosinsky/WebWasp/docs/natas.md

 </html>
 ```

 Boom!
-We've successfully passed our custom-baked cookie to satisfy the websites requirement.
+We've successfully passed our custom-baked cookie to satisfy the site's requirement.

 Save the password into `pass6` and we'll press on!